We don’t support this browser anymore.

 ISAs are a great option to help shelter your money from UK tax.
 Once money is paid into an ISA, it's then protected from both UK income and capital gains tax.

-For example, if you wanted to divide your ISA allowance between cash and investments, you could put £5,000 in a Cash ISA and then the remainder (£15,000) in a Stocks and Shares ISA.
+For example, if you wanted to divide your ISA allowance between cash and investments, you could put £5,000 in Cash ISAs and then the remainder (£15,000) in Stocks and Shares ISAs.

 It's also possible to pay up to £9,000 into a Junior ISA for a child.